rj-may/BER_Bounds_Eval/Docs/knn_density.md

     p0, p1 get_knn_densities(data0, data1, k=0)

-If someone wants to just get a good value for $k$, then the following funciton can be used where $N$ is the number of samples and $D$ is the density.
+If someone wants to just get a good value for $k$ based off a normal assumption , then the following funciton can be used where $N$ is the number of samples and $D$ is the number of dimensiosn.

     k = knn_num_calc(N,D)